 Limitations and Hunting Pressure:

-I really only have time to allow for guiding of a maximum of (6) hunters per season, so the schedule is somewhat limited but also helps to keep the pressure down on the turkeys.
+I really only have time to allow for personally guiding of a maximum of about (11) hunters per season, so the schedule is somewhat limited but also helps to keep the pressure down on the turkeys.
 This number is adjusted a little from time to time as per the access.
 Additional hunt can be arranged but will be guided by one of several guides that work with me.

 “Turkey School”… The beginning of the spring turkey season is actually timed to start 3-4 weeks after the gobblers have started actively seeking hens for breeding.
 This is an excellent window of opportunity to learn how to scout, locate, roost and even do some mock hunting (minus the gun).
 I don’t really recommend calling up gobblers prior to the season as this serves to educate them.
 If done on a limited basis and with care so as not to scare any of the birds that are called up it’s probably not a big deal.
 It is however, one of the best times for a new hunter to learn all the ins and outs of turkey hunting without the added pressure of an actual hunt.
 Each year I provide a handful of 2-3 day “crash courses” where a hunter or pair of hunters can go into the field and follow me through the full range of everything that is involved in locating and hunting a wild turkey……scouting, locating, roosting, hunting, etc..
 This will most likely involve some videoing in the mornings and prospecting for birds, tracking graded roads in the afternoons and wind up with roosting until after dark.
 If you want to learn about turkeys, this is some valuable time and you will learn more in three days with me than you could learn in 5 years hunting on your own.
 This makes for a full day so you need to be prepared.
 Typically there is not a tremendous amount of walking involved but the day starts well before daylight and don’t end until after dark.